-For the nine months ended September 30, 2023, the Company had 6 million of outstanding equity instruments that are anti-dilutive and were not included in the computation of the Company's diluted loss per share.
-For all other periods presented, the Company had an insignificant number of outstanding equity instruments that are anti-dilutive and were not included in the computation of the Company's diluted income per share.
+For the nine months ended September 30, 2023, the Company had 6 million As of outstanding equity instruments that are anti-dilutive and were not included in the computation of the Company's diluted loss per share.
+For all other periods presented, March 31, 2024, the Company had an insignificant number of outstanding equity instruments that are anti-dilutive and were not included in the computation of the Company's diluted income per share.
+As of March 31, 2023, the Company had 7 million outstanding equity instruments that are anti-dilutive and were not included in the computation of the Company's diluted loss per share.

-Note 13 - Segment Reporting
+Note 13.11 - Segment Reporting

 The Company's segment structure reflects how management currently makes financial decisions and allocates resources.
 The Company manages its operations based on the combined results of the retail and wholesale generation businesses with a geographical focus.
-The acquired operations from the Vivint Smart Home acquisition are reported within the Vivint Smart Home segment.
+The acquired operations from the Vivint Smart Home acquisition operations are reported within the Vivint Smart Home segment.

-NRG's chief operating decision maker, its chief executive officer, evaluates the performance of the Company's segments based on operational measures including adjusted earnings before interest, taxes, depreciation and amortization, or Adjusted EBITDA, free cash flow and allocation of capital, as well as net income/(loss).
+NRG's chief operating decision maker, its interim chief executive officer, evaluates the performance of the Company's segments based on operational measures including adjusted earnings before interest, taxes, depreciation and amortization, or Adjusted EBITDA, free cash flow and allocation of capital, as well as net income/(loss).
 The accounting policies of the segments are the same as those applied in the consolidated financial statements as disclosed in Note 2, Summary of Significant Accounting Policies, to the Company's 2022 Form 10-K.